Creating Your First Site

 Create Your Layout

 Create Components/Layout/MainLayout.razor to include basic styling.
 This uses Tailwind CSS like syntax for styling.
-Here we are defining a simple layout for our blog posts, centered in the middle of the page.
-It uses a flexbox layout which we can later use to extend the design with a sidebar or other components.
-For now, it will just center the content.
+Here we are defining a simple layout for our blog posts, centered in the middle of the page:

 @inherits LayoutComponentBase